KristenSantos/swe-8-1-first-server-Kristen-Santos/README.md

 **Static Assets Requirements**

-- [ ] The repository contains a Vite + React application
+- [ ] The root of the repository contains a Vite + React application.
+The folder containing the project is a sibling of `server`
 - [ ] The `path` module and `__dirname` are used to generate an absolute path to the `dist/` folder of your React application
 - [ ] The `express.static()` middleware serves the static assets in the React application's `dist/` folder.